ravencats111/stats220/content/labs/lab02.md

 [here](https://github.com/STATS-UOA/stats220/raw/master/lectures/data/gapminder.rds)
 to `data/` under your `Rproj`.

--   You MUST use **relative file paths `data/animal-crossing/user_reviews.tsv` and `data/gapminder.rds`** to import these data.
+-   You’re required to use **relative file paths `data/animal-crossing/user_reviews.tsv` and `data/gapminder.rds`** to import these data.
 -   NO marks will be given for using URL links or different file paths.
+-   Code below is only there to help you to verify your results.
+You DO NOT need to include the code like `sum(good_grade)`, and print these objects.

 ### Question 1